Robotix-NITRR/RobotixWeb2021/README.md

 Any python commands you use will now work with your virtual environment

 ### Deactivate the virtual environment
-To decativate the virtual environment and use your original Python environment, simply type ‘deactivate’.
 ```
 deactivate
 ```